bytebase/bytebase/docs/code-review-guide.md

 - You can also try [graphite](https://graphite.dev/) which is a new code review tool for GitHub.
 One nice feature is it displays who should take the turn for each ongoing PR.

   ![Screenshot](https://raw.githubusercontent.com/bytebase/bytebase/main/docs/assets/codereview2.png)

-- [Reviewbunny](https://reviewbunny.app/) has been installed to Bytebase repositories.
-You will receive daily email with pull requests which need to be reviewed.